-The Litchfield Hills Rowing Club was founded in 1978 to promote the sport of crew for residents of the Litchfield area.
+The Litchfield Hills Rowing Club was founded in 1978 to promote the sport of rowing for residents of the Litchfield area.
 Through it’s sponsorship of both high school and masters programs, the club is dedicated to making the great sport of rowing available to all individuals who have the desire to participate.

 The first boats owned by the club were kept on racks at the Litchfield Town Beach on Bantam Lake.
 Over the years, the hard work of members and cooperation of the town of Litchfield has made it possible to go from a one-bay-one-story boathouse to its current solar powered boathouse built in 2009, which sports 3 bays and a loft area for rowing machines.
 The LHRC currently has a fleet of singles, pair/doubles, quads, fours and eights.
 The club also rents a bay to Taft School for its rowing program, and has additional rack rental space for club members.

 The club is also committed to making sure that adults in the area have many opportunities to row.
 On national Learn to Row Day, usually in early June, area residents have their first chance to try rowing, with members volunteering their time, and helping to teach some technique, as well as introduce them to the club.
 People who are interested can then move on to Learn to Row clinics, usually consisting of 6-8 two hour coached sessions.
 After these are completed, they have the option of becoming full members and joining the ranks of masters’ boats, going out on the water anytime from the crack of dawn to after work rows, as well as weekends.